keeper013/Oasis.EFMapper/README.md

 ```
 This configuration specifies that when mapping an instance of *Borrower* to an instance of *BorrowerBriefDTO*, "Phone" property of *BorrowerBriefDTO* should be mapped as configured by the inline method *borrower => borrower.Contact.PhoneNumber*.
 ### TestCase7_Session
 During mapping, there could be cases where multiple entities share some same instances for nevigation entities.
 Like in this example, many books may share the same tag.
+So for the different book instances, it would be ideal if the books can share the same instance for the same tags.

 During a call of *IMapper.Map* or *IMapper.MapAsync*, **the library** makes sure that each entity is only mapped once, which avoids redundant mapping, and guarantees mapping result is correct.
+But it doesn't track entities between the method calls.

 Examples in this test case uses a *NewBookWithNewTagDTO*, which adds new books together with new tags.
 Business wise this may not make sense, considering books and tags are not-so-connected entities that are supposed to be managed separately, here we ignore this, and just use it to demonstrate this feature of **the library**.
 ```C#
 var tag = new NewTagDTO { Name = "Tag1" };